Brown-headed crow: Distribution and habitat

 The species is endemic to eastern Indonesia; it has a fragmented range, perhaps because it has some, as yet unknown, specialised habitat requirement.
 It is present in northern Papua in the lower part of the Mamberamo River Valley and in the Nimbokrang region, near Jayapura.
 Also on the islands of Waigeo and Gemien in western Papua, and Nimbokrang and the Aru Islands in Maluku province.
 Its habitat is primarily virgin forest but it also inhabits secondary growth and mangrove areas, but generally avoids open countryside and the coast.
 Its altitudinal range is up to about 500 m.

 Ecology

 This crow moves through the canopy either in pairs or alone, or occasionally in a group of a few birds.
 It feeds on fruit which it gathers from among the foliage.

 Status

 C. fuscicapillus is an uncommon species with a limited, fragmented range.
 Its total area of occupancy is estimated to be about 18400 km2 and the total population may be between 15,000 and 30,000 birds.
 The main threats it faces are habitat destruction through logging and mining, and a planned dam across the Mamberamo River.
 However some of its range is within protected areas, and in some parts the forest remains untouched.
-The International Union for Conservation of Nature has assessed its conservation status as being "near-threatened".
+The International Union for Conservation of Nature formerly assessed its conservation status as being "Near Threatened", though since 20 July 2023 this has improved to "Least Concern".